GreyLimit/TrainController/README.md

 Debugging the LCD driver code; specifically the "screen buffer" code where a very specific "edge case" literally put data across the screen.

 The bug was finally isolated to a piece of code four years old that had never shown errors before.
-Specifically if the last character displayed as at the edge of the LCD and the next character displayed was to over write the previous character then the LCD was not told to re-place the cursor to the right place.
+Specifically if the last character displayed at the edge of the LCD and the next character displayed was to over write the previous character then the LCD was not told to re-place the cursor to the right place.
 The effect of this was that the "over written" characters walked through the LCD display nose-to-tail overwriting other parts of the display.

 Also found bugs with the status display and object display code where I had used, in error, direct output methods rather than the through buffer methods for displaying data.
 This, confusingly, created almost exactly the same effect on screen as the above error and so was not noticed as an error until the above bug was fixed.